Stock market today: Wall Street drifts as auto tariffs hurt GM, help Tesla and others

-The S&P 500 was 0.3% higher in midday trading after erasing a loss of 0.7% from the morning.
-The Dow Jones Industrial Average was down 6 points, or less than 0.1%, as of 11:25 a.m.
-Eastern time, and the Nasdaq composite was 0.3% higher.
+The S&P 500 was 0.2% lower in late trading after drifting between small gains and losses through the day.
+The Dow Jones Industrial Average was down 168 points, or 0.4%, with an hour remaining in trading, and the Nasdaq composite was 0.3% lower.

 Even U.S. automakers selling vehicles in the country can feel the pain of such tariffs because their supply chains are spread throughout North America.
 Trump says he wants more manufacturing to take place within the United States.